0 item(s) in cart/ total: $0

 Alternate glass balls or marbles with mini lights in a glass bowl or vase for a stunning presentation.
 Or just place a strand in a crystal bowl for a dazzling display as pictured above.

-colors and objects in the party areas that distract from your theme.
+Remove competing colors and objects that distract from your theme.